Natural Stone Flooring: Construction Applications and Material Reference

 The selection between stone types, and between natural stone and alternative hard-surface materials, is governed by measurable performance thresholds rather than aesthetic preference alone.
 Granite outperforms marble in compressive strength and chemical resistance, making it the preferred specification for food service and laboratory environments.
 Marble's calcite matrix makes it vulnerable to etching by acidic cleaners — a documented failure mode in high-traffic retail and hospitality flooring.

-The flooring listings directory on this platform indexes contractors and installers qualified in stone installation by geography and scope.
-Project owners navigating contractor qualification should reference the directory purpose and scope page for information on how listings are structured.
-The resource overview describes the classifications applied across the directory.
+The flooring providers provider network on this platform indexes contractors and installers qualified in stone installation by geography and scope.
+Project owners navigating contractor qualification should reference the provider network purpose and scope page for information on how providers are structured.
+The resource overview describes the classifications applied across the provider network.

 Permit requirements for stone flooring installation vary by jurisdiction and project type.
 Commercial tenant improvement projects typically require a building permit and finish flooring inspection under IBC Chapter 1.
 Residential projects may fall below permit thresholds depending on scope, but structural modifications to support stone dead loads — such as subfloor reinforcement — trigger permit requirements in most jurisdictions.